mkt-market/cip-docs/docs/cidNFTs.md

 {% seo %}
 # Canto Identity NFTs

-Canto Identity NFTs (CIDs) represent individual on-chain identities.
+Canto Identity NFTs (CIDs) represent individual on chain identities.
 Through nested mappings, they point to subprotocolNFTs representing individual identity traits.

 On `CidNFT.sol`, the internal mapping `cidData` maps CID tokenIds to Subprotocols, which in turn map to `SubprotocolData` structs: